American Accountability Foundation: Creation and funding

+Other sources of funding include the 85 Fund, associated with Leonard Leo, and private foundations such as the Dunn Foundation, the W.L.
+Amos Sr. Foundation, the Nord Family Foundation, and the Quinn Family Foundation.
+"Dark money" obscuring the donors has been contributed to AAF via donor-advised funds including the Goldman Sachs Charitable Fund, the Fidelity Investments Charitable Gift Fund, and the National Christian Charitable Fund.

+In 2022, The New Yorker described the AAF as a "dark money group."

+Political campaigns

-According to The New Yorker, the AAF "aims to thwart the entire Biden slate", and as of April 2022 had targeted 29 nominees.
+The New Yorker said in April 2022 that the AAF "aims to thwart the entire Biden slate", and had targeted 29 nominees.
 The AAF acknowledged its role in derailing Biden's nominations of David Chipman to be director of the Bureau of Alcohol, Tobacco, Firearms and Explosives in 2021; Sarah Bloom Raskin to be vice-chair for supervision of the Federal Reserve Board in 2022; and David Weil for the Wage and Hour Division of the Department of Labor.
 The AAF's research was used by Republican opponents of the nomination of Ketanji Brown Jackson for the U.S. Supreme Court in 2022.

 In September 2021, the AAF filed an ethics complaint against representative Alexandria Ocasio-Cortez for attending the Met Gala.
 The AAF claimed that her attendance amounted to accepting an illegal gift since her estimated $35,000 ticket was paid for by Conde Nast, a for-profit company, not a charity.
-The event itself is however a charitable fundraiser.
+The event itself is a charitable fundraiser.

+In 2023, during Gigi Sohn's nomination to the Federal Communications Commission (FCC) she faced an aggressive campaign funded by the American Accountability Foundation (AAF).
+Sohn, a consumer advocate nominated by President Joe Biden, aimed to expand free internet access and improve broadband competition.
+The AAF, not required to disclose its donors, launched an attack on Sohn, labeling her as too partisan, anti-police, and soft on sex trafficking.
+Despite being a historic nominee as the FCC's first openly LGBTQ+ commissioner, Sohn faced opposition from moderate Democrats, leading to her withdrawal from the race.
+This instance showcased how dark money and untraceable donations influenced public opinion and nominee confirmations, shaping the political landscape.
+Telecom industry lobbyists were reportedly involved behind the scenes to thwart Sohn's nomination, emphasizing the power of such groups in American politics.